21 févr. 2024STRASBOURG, FRANCE 21 FEBRUARY 2024

 More than 50 Young European Ambassadors (YEAs) got introduced to methods on how to effectively...

 The Council of Europe is the continent’s leading human rights organisation, with 46 member states, including Armenia.
 All our member states are party to the European Convention on Human Rights, which is the cornerstone of human rights protection in Europe.

-The Office represents the Secretary General of the Organisation in Armenia.
-It closely co-operates with the Ministry of Foreign Affairs and other national authorities supporting the implementation of statutory obligations to the Council of Europe by Armenia.
-The Office also co-ordinates and implements a number of Projects and Programmes supporting legislative and institutional reforms in Armenia.
+The Council of Europe Office in Yerevan, represents the Secretary General in Armenia.
+It closely co-operates with national authorities supporting the implementation of statutory obligations to the Council of Europe by Armenia through co-operation projects.

 The Council of Europe works for you.
 We want to give visibility to the role, standards and work of the Council of Europe in its member states, to show how Council of Europe membership has helped achieve particular results or changes.
 Our aim, through a variety of events and actions, is to highlight ways in which the Council of Europe’s action has helped improve the life of individuals and contributed to improving people’s enjoyment of fundamental rights.